 This research is supported by a VENI Talent Award from the Netherlands Organisation for Scientific Research under the affiliation of Utrecht University Institute of Linguistics

 the neuroscience of dynamic classroom interactions

-with david poeppel, mingzhou ding, lu wan, lisa kaggen, soha ashrafi, michael rabadi, ido davidesco, shaista dhanesar, jay van bavel, students and teachers of Trevor Day School
+with david poeppel, mingzhou ding, lu wan, lisa kaggen, soha ashrafi, michael rabadi, ido davidesco, shaista dhanesar, jay van bavel, students and teachers of an NYC high school

 In 2014-2015, we worked with a high school in New York City to investigate the factors that drive brain-to-brain synchronization during teacher-student interactions.
 High school students were involved in the design and execution of this research project, and participated as experimental subjects throughout the 2014-2015 school year.
 Concurrently, a team of NYU psychologists and neuroscientists provided neuroscience education to the students.

 In 2015-2016, we extended the program to other high schools in the New York City area.